 - The violet is the state flower of Rhode Island, Illinois, New Jersey, and Wisconsin.
 The dog violet is the county flower of Lincolnshire in the United Kingdom.
 The purple violet is New Brunswick’s provincial flower.

 - Violets and badges representing them are sold in fund-raising activities in Australia and New Zealand around Violet Day to remember World War I troops who died.

 - Emperor Napoleon Bonaparte’s signature flower was the violet.
 He used it when his wife died in 1814 to cover her grave.
 Furthermore, some of Bonaparte’s supporters were known to use violet flowers to determine whether subjects were loyal to the emperor by asking them if they liked the flowers.

 - Pansies are edible and can be used in cake decoration.
 These beautiful flowers are also rich in Vitamin A and Vitamin C.

-- The blossoms of the pansy can be used to manufacture syrup, flavored honey, and natural colors.
+- The pansy blossoms can manufacture syrup, flavored honey, and natural colors.

-If you have loved ones who celebrate their birthday in the month of February, Bib flowers would be the perfect gift for them as they are February birth flowers.
+If you have loved ones who celebrate their birthday in February, Bib flowers would be the perfect gift for them as they are birth flowers.
 Moreover, these flowers can also be gifted to show empathy to someone who is sad or is going through a traumatic time.